Pryodon/Cloudflare-Dynamic-DNS-Updater/README.md

 **WHAT THIS DOES**
-- This PHP script updates your domain name's DNS to point to your home IP address.
+- This PHP script updates your domain name's DNS to point to your home dynamic IP address.

 - Example: If your home IP address is: 8.8.8.8...
 Then in the DNS, host.example.com will point to 8.8.8.8